s4m-y4k/ConvinInternAssignment/README.md

 2. Once got the access_token get list of events in users calendar

 You need to write the code in Django.
-You are not supposed to use any existing third-party library other then google's provided standard libraries
+You are not supposed to use any existing third-party library other then google's provided standard libraries.